 - Middle turbinates

-However, when the inferior turbinates continually become inflamed, it is chronic and is referred to as turbinate hypertrophy.
+When the inferior turbinates continually become inflamed and make it difficult to breathe, it is chronic and is referred to as turbinate hypertrophy.

-Some symptoms of turbinate hypertrophy include breathing difficulty and snoring because the swelling of the turbinate closes off airflow into the nose.
+Some symptoms of turbinate hypertrophy include breathing difficulty and snoring because the swelling of the turbinate closes off airflow to the nose.

 When the nasal septum protrudes to one side, interestingly, the inferior turbinate that becomes inflamed is on the opposite side.
 That is, if the septum deviates right, it’s the inferior turbinate on the left that is swollen.
-So, it’s rather common for doctor’s to encounter patients with two blocked nasal passages, one from the deviated septum and the other from the enlarged turbinate.
+So, it’s rather common for doctor’s to encounter patients with two blocked nasal passages where one nostril will have the deviated septum and the other nostril will have the enlarged turbinate.

 - Remove irritating physical and chemical factors, i.e., dry air, tobacco smoke, stress

-- Surgery (turbinoplasty) – also called a turbinate reduction that opens the nasal airways.
-A turbinoplasty can also be performed in conjunction with a septoplasty which is surgery to correct a deviated septum
+- Turbinate hypertrophy surgery (turbinoplasty) – turbinate hypertrophy surgery is also referred to as a turbinoplasty.
+A turbinoplasty opens the nasal airways and can also be performed in conjunction with a septoplasty which is surgery to correct a deviated septum

 If you suffer from symptoms of turbinate hypertrophy – nasal congestion, difficulty breathing, chronic nosebleeds, chronic sinus infections – call (610) 279-7878 to schedule an appointment or click here to Request an Appointment.